Get Involved/Parish Ministries

 The Commission for Community and Service collaborates with the Commissions for Worship and Word to build up and enhance the community and service ethic of the parish.
 Worship and Word forms us for Community and Service, which in turn lead us back to greater levels of Worship and Word, which in turn send us forth into expanded notions of Community and Service.
 Service requires a working Community.
 Only a Community reaching out beyond itself can accomplish what the servant leadership of Jesus proposes.

 The Welcome Wagon serves as an outreach and provides a warm welcome to families and adults who are new to our parish.
 They are a group of caring parishioners who enjoy meeting newcomers to the parish and are dedicated to ensuring that new members feel welcomed.
 These volunteers plan a brief visit with newly registered parishioners to extend a personal greeting, offering a welcome packet, answering any questions, and generally assist the newcomers in becoming acquainted with people and activities at the parish.
-They plan a welcome social/brunch in the fall and spring.
 This ministry requires that a person be at least 18 years of age, in good standing and in full communion with the Catholic Church.

 PARISH VISITORS - Newly Proposed